 Homemade Beef Jerky

-I went to watch a presentation given by Steve Phinney last week at AUT, Millennium, where he kindly spoke of his research, especially regarding the Inuit, the Maasai Mara and similar hunter gatherer populations.
+I was fortunate to attend a presentation given by Steve Phinney at AUT, Millennium, where he kindly spoke of his research, especially regarding the Inuit, the Maasai and similar hunter-gatherer populations.
 He spoke in length about their diet before any influence from the modern world.

 They knew that living on a diet of fat and meat was sustainable, healthy, and allowed them to survive for long periods while travelling.
 They did not have any modern diseases, they were excellent specimens of athletic men with tall stature.